Investing for Dummies: Navigating Disasters with Confidence

 The Elusive Neutrals: Unwavering Amidst Changing Tides and Political Turmoil

 What is striking is that over the past several weeks, the number of individuals in the Neutral camp has hardly budged and is gently trending upwards.
 Since the last update, we have two sets of new readings.
 Last week, the number of individuals in the neutral camp stood at 39.
 This week, they increased to 41.
-So far in 2019, the number of individuals in the neutral camp has always surpassed those in the bullish or bearish camps, which is very revealing.
+So far, in 2019, the number of individuals in the neutral camp has always surpassed that in the bullish or bearish camps, which is very revealing.
 It indicates that the masses suffer from a long-term bias and that the political landscape is messing with their ability to distinguish reality from fiction.

 Regarding the stock market, as long as the Federal Reserve maintains its current stance, any significant market downturn should be seen as an opportunity to buy, while major market corrections should be considered rare occurrences that happen once in a lifetime.
 However, this assessment is valid only if the overall trend is positive.
 Our role is to keep you informed about whether the trend is positive (upward) or negative (downward).